Interpreting Behaviors and Geometric Constraints as Knowledge Graphs for Robot Manipulation Control: Robot Knowledge Graphs

-A \textit{Parallel} node propagates the tick to all its children simultaneously, returning \textit{Success} if and only if a subset of children nodes return \textit{Success}.
-We represent the successful concurrent propagation of ticks among the children nodes as a set of knowledge triples with one-to-many connections:
+\textbf{Parallel} A \texttt{parallel} node routes ticks to all its children simultaneously, returning \texttt{Success} if and only if all children nodes return \texttt{Success}.
+The routing of the ticks is conceptualized as a concurrent, one-to-many relation:

-where the \textit{Parallel} node is acknowledged as a standalone event with directed edges to all its children nodes of events.

-We then interpret geometric constraints symbolically as blocking action nodes in behavior trees, and consequently nodes of events in the EKGs.
-The action nodes perform robot operations, returning \textit{Success}, \textit{Running} or \textit{Failure} by the status of the operations.
-In visual servoing \cite{gridseth2016vita}, it can be chosen to optimize multiple geometric constraints sequentially, or simultaneously by stacking the weighted error vectors :